Quin-Darcy/kernel_ft_playground/docs/example_workflow.md

 ```

 ## Building the Kernel
-At this point, the tedious setup is done and you should close your computer for 10 minutes and focus on your breath before coming back.
+At this point, the tedious setup is done and you should close your computer for 6 minutes and focus on your breath before coming back.
+Pay attention to the sensation of air around your nostrils.
+If you start to think of something else, without judgement, label it "thinking", then bring your attention back to the sensation.
+Even if you find yourself having 1000 thoughts, simply label it without judgement and bring your focus back to the sensation.
 ### Applying the Patches